 So what is an electrical arc suit?
 We know wearing the arc suit makes us safer in certain environments.
+Any work environments where flame resistant clothing is necessary is likely a fit for the electrical arc suit.
 But what are some of the downfalls with having to wear an arc suit?
 Let’s discuss some of those points now.

 Pros of Wearing an Electrical Arc Suit

 As mentioned before, the number one reason workers wear an arc suit is to promote safety.
 Wearing an arc suit does not guarantee someone will not sustain injuries experiencing an event.
 It is, however, the best way to prevent fatal injuries.
 The top two dangers a worker faces during an arc flash are:

 The arc flash develops due to a fault between two electrodes.
 Electricity that passes over this fault moves so quickly that there is an explosion of energy.
 This explosion can occur violently over a small space and generate a significant fire.
 Depending on how close a worker is to this source, they could suffer serious burns.
 Temperatures often reach 30,000 degrees Fahrenheit.